MindSphere Gateway¶

 Examples

-loads content from the Fleet Manager web application in region Europe 1, production environment.abc-fleetmanager-xyz.eu2.mindsphere.io/index.html
+loads content from the Asset Manager web application in region Europe 1 production environment.abc-assetmanager-xyz.eu2.mindsphere.io/index.html

-loads the index page from the Fleet Manager web application of providerxyz
+loads the index page from the Asset Manager web application of providerxyz

-loads an icon from the Fleet Manager web application of providerxyz
+loads an icon from the Asset Manager web application of providerxyz

-The web application client calls MindSphere APIs under the same hostname that it was retrieved.
-The URL path parameter determines the target of the call.
+The web application client calls Insights Hub APIs under the same hostname that was retrieved.
+The URL path parameter determines the call's target.

 {webAppHost}/api/{apiName}[-{apiProvider}]/v{major}/{endpoint}